 Xuwang Yin

-I build AI models that truly understand and that we can trust.
+Independent AI researcher.
+Energy-based models, adversarial robustness, AI safety—building towards AI that truly understands and that we can trust.

 Generative AI and discriminative AI have traditionally been two separate worlds—different models, different training, different applications.
 But a model that truly understands should be able to both recognize and imagine.
-Inspired by Yann LeCun's vision of energy-based models, I build unified models where classification is grounded in generation: decisions are anchored to learned data structure, so the model can only classify what it can imagine—and can explain decisions with counterfactuals.
+Building on the energy-based learning framework, my research unifies them in a single model, where classification is grounded in the model's ability to generate, and decisions can be explained through counterfactual examples.

 → Scalable Energy-Based Models via Adversarial Training (ICLR 2026)